The Growing Place

 Culinary, ornamental.
 Flowers can be dried for winter arrangements.
 Flat, garlic flavored foliage.
 DO NOT ALLOW TO RESEED!
 This is an aggressive spreader.

-Garlic Chives is a perennial herb that is commonly grown for its edible qualities.
-It produces which are harvested from late spring to late summer.
-The have a savory taste.
+Garlic Chives is a perennial herb that is typically grown for its edible qualities.
+The entire above-ground parts of the plant are edible, and are usually harvested from late spring to late summer.
+The edible parts have a savory taste.

 - Fresh Eating